 POLST (which stands for Physician Orders for Life-Sustaining Treatment) is a legal document meant to tell healthcare professionals what you want done, in the event of a medical emergency.
 It’s kind of like a pre-hospital DNR (do-not-resuscitate), but much much better.
 (For starters, you don’t have to be DNR to use a POLST form.)

 Note that POLST is not an advance directive, although when doctors ask if there is an advance directive, they are often thinking of POLST as well.
 (Because what they are really asking is, is there any pre-existing documentation that can help us understand what we should and shouldn’t do?)

 And it’s not a perfect approach to making sure older adults get the care they want and need, when a health crisis hits.
 If you have heard of POLST, you may very well have heard some negative things; I’ve certainly heard some complaints over the years about POLST forms, or about how something didn’t quite work out despite the presence of a POLST.

-Still, I really like POLST, and discuss POLST forms with virtually all the older adults and families that I work with.
+Still, I really like POLST, and discuss POLST forms with many of the older adults and families that I work with.
 In California, POLST has largely replaced the pre-hospital DNR forms that some older adults used to have.

-Furthermore, a study published last month confirmed that in Oregon, where the POLST approach was first pioneered, POLST forms have helped get end-of-life wishes honored more often.
+Furthermore, a study published in 2014 confirmed that in Oregon, where the POLST approach was first pioneered, POLST forms have helped get end-of-life wishes honored more often.
 (The New Old Age Blog published a related post recently, titled “When Advance Directives Are Ignored.”)